 GCH Craftsman Grill is a counter service restaurant in Disney’s Grand Californian Hotel & Spa at Disneyland Resort.
 In this review, we’ll share food photos, thoughts on the cuisine, and pros & cons of this hidden gem restaurant.
 (Note: GCH Craftsman Grill used to be known as White Water Snacks–nothing on the menu changed when the name changed.)

 That’s right, GCH Craftsman Grill is not just a counter service hidden gem, it’s the best counter service restaurant in all of Disneyland Resort.
 I’ll go a step further and call it the best at Disneyland or Walt Disney World.
-It’s better than Flo’s V8 Cafe and its serene back porch, better than Plaza Inn and its glorious fried chicken, and even better than French Market and its relaxed New Orleans atmosphere.
-We simply cannot get enough of it, and highly recommend a ‘dinner detour’ to the Grand Californian during your next night in DCA.
+We simply cannot get enough of GCH Craftsman Grill, and highly recommend a meal here during your next day in DCA.

 We won’t beat around the bush: this restaurant a major letdown in the otherwise richly-themed Grand Californian Hotel & Spa.
 Here, there’s none of the ornate wood-work or beautiful light fixtures that typify the Arts & Craft style of Disneyland’s flagship hotel.